-What is an ILP?
+What is an investment limited partnership?

-An ILP is a both a common law partnership and a regulated investment fund that is authorised by the Central Bank of Ireland (Central Bank).
-As a common law partnership, an ILP is constituted under a limited partnership agreement (LPA) that is entered into by at least one general partner (GP) and one or more limited partners (LP).
+An Investment Limited Partnership is both a common law partnership and a regulated investment fund that is authorised by the Central Bank of Ireland (Central Bank).
+As a common law partnership, an ILP is constituted under a limited partnership agreement that is entered into by at least one general partner (GP) and one or more limited partners (LP).
 The rights and obligations of the GP and LPs are set out in:

-Modernisation of ILP Legislation
+Modernisation of ILP legislation

 The ILP Act has reformed the regime for investment limited partnerships and introduced the following key enhancements:

-- Umbrella structure: An ILP may be established as an umbrella collective investment vehicle with multiple sub-funds.
+- Umbrella structure: An investment limited partnership may be established as an umbrella collective investment vehicle with multiple sub-funds.
 Under the ILP Act each sub-fund has segregated liability.
 Therefore, the assets of one sub-fund may not be used to discharge the liabilities of another sub-fund within the umbrella ILP structure.
 The ability to utilise an umbrella partnership vehicle allows sponsors to bring funds to market quickly by utilising existing contracts and service providers for subsequent funds.

-- Amendments to the LPA: The ILP Act aligns the ILP with other Irish fund structures by removing the requirement for the unanimous consent of LPs regarding an amendment of the LPA.
-Under the ILP Act an LPA can be amended by:
+- Amendments to the LPA: The ILP Act aligns the investment limited partnership with other Irish fund structures by removing the requirement for the unanimous consent of LPs regarding an amendment of the LPA.
+Under the ILP Act, an LPA can be amended by:

-Key Benefits of an ILP
+Key benefits of an investment limited partnership

-- Ireland as a Centre of Excellence: Ireland is the largest fund administration centre in the world with more than €4.9 trillion assets under administration.
-There is currently over €3 trillion in fund assets domiciled in Ireland.
+- Ireland as a centre of excellence: Ireland is the largest fund administration centre in the world with more than €5.4 trillion assets under administration.
+There is currently over €3.9 trillion in fund assets domiciled in Ireland.
 Ireland’s attraction as a fund domicile is based on the combination of the Irish legal and regulatory system, the specialist skills and expertise of its workforce, the country’s pro-business approach, infrastructure, competitive tax environment and government support.

+The modernised Investment Limited Partnership puts Ireland firmly on the map as a domicile of choice for asset managers seeking to establish private funds within a regulated ILP framework.
+The ILP, coupled with the benefits of utilising the AIFMD passport to raise capital from EU professional investors, makes Ireland an ideal location for establishing private funds.
 We have advised extensively on the establishment of partnerships and other private investment vehicles.
 As a full service Irish law firm, we have the strength and depth in relevant practice areas including investment funds, tax, banking, corporate and real estate that enables us to advise on the most complex fund structures.
-If you would like to discuss any related queries, please contact a member of our Investment Funds team.

 The content of this article is provided for information purposes only and does not constitute legal or other advice.